Biological Safety Training

 Bloodborne Pathogens/Biological Safety

 All University personnel working with: human blood/body fluids/unfixed tissue, human or non-human primate cell lines or any materials deemed capable of transmitting HIV, HBV, HCV or other bloodborne diseases; infectious microorganisms classified at Biosafety Level-2 (agents capable of causing disease in healthy adults); or viral vectors classified by the NIH as requiring Biosafety Level-2 procedures.
 Refresher training is required annually.
-First time attendees must attend a classroom training (Classroom Training Schedule); annual refreshers may be taken on-line via RASCAL as course TC0509*
+First time attendees must attend a classroom training (Classroom Training Schedule).
+Credit will be given for TC4850.
+Annual refreshers may be taken on-line via RASCAL as course TC0509*

 Biological Safety Cabinets